oyvind-ege/wnda.amortization/README.md

 2. `npm i && npm t` in root folder --> see tests pass
 3. `cd ./client && npm i`
 4. `npm run go`

+## Extendibility

+Loan types are defined in `./client/public/loan-types.json`.
+Whatever gets put in there appears in the dropdown menu.

+Schemes (essentially payback schemes) are listed in `.client/src/schemes/schemes.js`.
+That list also appears in the first dropdown of the app.
+The core functionality/algorithm of each scheme is implemented in `.client/src/schemes/funcs.js`.